-3rd payment - 31 January (see 2.5)
+3rd payment - 31 January

 All other income such as remuneration, interest, rent, etc. must still be accounted for during the 12 months ending the last day of February and taken into account in calculating provisional tax payable for January and July.